tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

     alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS": 443}]'
     alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-east-1:373421766055:certificate/a6c8a2a6-4fec-4829-84b8-a3478dceeee8
 ```
-At last, I could go to my browser, hit https://grafana.mydomain.com/ and see the most beautiful login page I'd ever seen (any would have been after so much work).
+At last!!!
+I could go to my browser, hit https://grafana.mydomain.com/ and see the most beautiful login page I'd ever seen (any would have been after so much work).

 But what about all the work we had put into [The Ingress Problem](#the-ingress-problem)?
 Well, one could say it was all in vain, others might say that it helped us learn and grow as DevOps Engineers.
 I'll stick to it was all in vain.